Daniel-Diaz/HaTeX/README.md

 # The HaTeX library

-HaTeX is a Haskell library that implements the *LaTeX syntax*.
+HaTeX is a Haskell library that implements the *LaTeX syntax*, plus some abstractions over it.

-Check a list of examples of usage in the [Examples](https://github.com/Daniel-Diaz/HaTeX/tree/master/Examples) directory.
+Check a list of usage examples in the [Examples](https://github.com/Daniel-Diaz/HaTeX/tree/master/Examples) directory of the repository in GitHub.
 A good starting point may be [simple.hs](https://github.com/Daniel-Diaz/HaTeX/blob/master/Examples/simple.hs).
 Run any example script executing the ``main`` function.